Ferdilii/motorized_macro_rail_int_fix/README.md

 directory that you make be able to use directly if you have a compatible rail.

-If you do not have a a matching rail, you can probably make a few tweaks to the model and be there.
+If you do not have a a matching rail, you can probably make a few tweaks to the model and have a working result.
 By using the freely-available [OpenSCAD](https://openscad.org/), you can adapt the clamp interface to various different rails by editing [`motor_mount/focus_rail.scad`](motor_mount/focus_rail.scad) and changing the following parameters to match your rail: